Making nodes distinctive

 If you want to start a to-do list, assign each item to a node, show checkboxes next to them and tick them off by adding a checkmark when the task is completed.
 See Checkbox icons.

-There are also other ways to distinguish certain nodes, such as bookmarking them, creating hyperlinks to them, adding special symbols to their node titles or articles to enable TreePad's search engine to find them, etc. These will be discussed later.
+There are of course other ways to distinguish certain nodes, such as bookmarking them, creating hyperlinks to them, adding special symbols to their node titles or articles to enable TreePad's search engine to find them, etc. These will be discussed later.

 You can learn a lot about nodes as well as changing their properties directly by clicking the Node properties window.